mfaizsyahmi/WindowNotifyOverlay_AHK2/README.md

 - Layout uses HTML/CSS and can be freely configured.
 - Simple and configurable popups using method chaining.
 - Supports URL and local file as icons.
-- Select icons from the Visual Studio 2022 Image Library also included and available to use.
-No external resources needed.
+- Select icons from the Visual Studio 2022 Image Library included in a separate file.
+Include both scripts to use it.
 - Supports HTML markup for title and text content.
 - CSS stylings for the whole document, the whole popup, or its sub-element.
 - Contextual popup themes: info (blue), message (green), warning (yellow), error (red), as well as a default.